Austin A70: A70 Hereford

 The A70 Hereford replaced the Hampshire in 1950 and was wider and slightly longer with an extra 3 in in the wheelbase.
-A new addition to the range was the A70 Coupe, a 2-door convertible with coachwork by Carbodies of Coventry.
+A new addition to the range was the A70 Coupé, a 2-door convertible with coachwork by Carbodies of Coventry.
 A notable mechanical change was the use of fully hydraulic brakes.
 The smaller A40 Somerset had similar styling and shared the same doors and rear wings.

 The car retained the 2199cc 4-cylinder engine first seen officially in 1945 on the Austin 16.
 Performance was adequate by the standards of the time, but the car was not particularly quiet, and an Autocar magazine road test in 1950 reported a "small vibration at about 40 m.p.h. on the overrun" on its test car.
 Austin had given a lead after the war in equipping its cars with interior heaters at no extra cost, and the Hereford came fitted with "the latest Smiths fresh-air installation" as standard equipment.
 The road tester found the heater, like the engine and indeed the windscreen wipers, "rather noisy in operation", however.

 Sales were slow, with 50,421 having been produced when the A90 Westminster replaced it in 1954.
 Another rare variant was the A70 Pickup/Ute This shared the same platform as the estate, but with fully faired bodywork aft of the driving cab.
 The interior of this rather plush workhorse was the same as the saloon, but instead of a large split-bench seat the pickup had a full-width bench seat.
+This was the last large Austin coupé utility, replaced by the Austin J4 in 1960, and the engine would later be used on the 1958 Austin Gipsy.
 Full instrumentation was mounted in the centre of the dashboard allowing easy viewing whether for left- or right-hand drive versions.
 All variations had a 4 speed steering column gear change.

 An A70 tested by the British magazine The Motor in 1951 had a top speed of 80.5 mph and could accelerate from 0-60 mph in 21.4 seconds.
 A fuel consumption of 21.9 mpgimp was recorded.
 The test car cost £911 including taxes.